 Ever since the Romans established the settlement Maastricht, over 2000 years ago, the town has been a melting pot of Germanic and Latin cultures.
 Furthermore, it’s in the middle of two different language areas: French in the southern Wallonic region of Belgium and German in the east.
 Every market salesman in Maastricht speaks sufficient French and German to serve customers from the neighboring countries.
 Speaking of markets, every Wednesday and Friday is market day on the Market square around the City Hall.
 Especially don’t miss the Friday market: it has a gigantic offer of vegetables, fruit, meat, and most importantly, a spectacular selection of fish.

-Besides a large number of restaurants catering to everyone’s taste and style, Maastricht offers several great biological stores, high-quality caterers, fantastic bakers, cheese stores and butchers.
-In the city centre, but also in the suburbs you will find shopping centres and supermarkets.
+Besides a large number of restaurants catering to everyone’s taste and style, Maastricht offers several great organic stores, high-quality caterers, fantastic bakers, cheese stores and butchers.
+In the city centre, but also in the suburbs, you will find shopping centres and supermarkets.

 Maastricht Housing offers various unfurnished rooms, studios and apartments for students and staff who wish to rent for an indefinite period.
 These living spaces are owned by private landlords, real estate agents and three Maastricht housing corporations.
 More information can be found here.